andamira/devela/crates/micros/examples/board/avr/arduino_mega2560/README.md

-# Arduino Mega2560 examples
+# Arduino Mega 2560 examples

 Small bare-metal `no_std` programs for the Arduino Mega 2560 with an ATmega2560, using devela's AVR and direct MMIO support.

-The examples share one AVR target configuration, build/flash runner, and devela_micros dependency.
+The examples share one AVR target configuration, build/flash script, and devela_micros dependency.
 Each program lives under `src/bin/`.